openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 - Boot Metadata

 ### Installs that need more control
 For the use case where cluster operators do not want the installer creating any resources on their networks, we want them to use the UPI installer, since this usage pattern does not fit in to the IPI vision of the installer.
-To suppor this use case, we will provide additional UPI documentation.
+To support this use case, we will provide additional UPI documentation.

 ### Destroying the Cluster
 We are operating under the assumption that the users that provisioned their custom subnets will also want to manually deprovision them.
 Therefore, no resources will be deleted in the custom network’s or subnets that are provided to the installer.
 We will remove any tags we added though.